 Presented by Pedestrian and FBi.
 Tickets on sale via Moshtix.

 Friday 8 March 2013 – Corner Hotel, Melbourne

 Presented by Pedestrian and RRR.
 Tickets on sale now via Corner Box Office.

 Sunday 10 March 2013 – The Zoo, Brisbane

 Presented by Pedestrian.
 Tickets on sale via Oztix.

-Purity Ring performing ‘Belispeak’ at the Pitchfork Music Festival 2012.
+Purity Ring are also performing at the Golden Plains Festival.